House of X and Powers of X: Part 1: "The House that Xavier Built"

 Several ambassadors arrive at the Jerusalem Habitat, responding to a telepathic message sent by Charles Xavier to recognize a new sovereign nation of mutants, called Krakoa.
 The ambassadors are met by the newly appointed Krakoan ambassador Magneto.

 Near the sun, spacecraft approach the station known as "The Forge," home base of a human group called Orchis.
 Orchis is the self-proclaimed "last hope" for humanity, made up of various members of human organizations such as A.I.M., S.H.I.E.L.D., Hydra, Alpha Flight, and others, allied to prevent the extinction of homo sapiens to mutants.

 Meanwhile, a team made up of Mystique, Sabretooth, and Toad infiltrate the base of Damage Control searching for information in the databases.
-While they get what they searched for, Sabertooth maims several guards in the chaos and is eventually captured by the Fantastic Four.
+While they get what they searched for, Sabretooth maims several guards in the chaos and is eventually captured by the Fantastic Four.